By Amy Hunt

 After announcing their separation in 1992, the Duke and Duchess appeared to split rather amicably.
 And it looks as though the pair have allowed their relationship to endure by establishing a stable friendship.

-They even recently reunited for the annual Royal Ascot race meeting – and appeared to be getting on like a house on fire.
+Mostly recently, they reunited for the annual Royal Ascot race meeting in June - and appeared to be getting on like a house on fire (below).

-Sarah joined her ex-husband and daughter Beatrice for a rare outing with the Queen and the rest of the royal family for the second-to-last day of the horse racing event.
+Sarah joined her ex-husband for a rare outing with the Queen and the rest of the royal family for the second-to-last day of the horse racing event.

 Sarah and Andrew have long spoken about how important it was to them to maintain a tight family unit, despite no longer being a couple.